Joseph E. Weaver bio photo

 The ability to rapidly generate and filter hypotheses by simulating systems fundamentally changes every discipline it touches.
 Those of us studing microbial communities live in an exciting time; large-scale credible simulations of millions of bacteria are now feasible.
 These simulations have the potential to revolutionize bioreactor design in the same way that computer aided design and finite element analysis revolutionized mechanical engineering.

-Specifically, I work with the NUFEB agent based modelling system.
+I have worked with the NUFEB agent based modelling system to understand the balance between stochastic and deterministic forces and I continue to use NUFEB in my current research.
 I have the dual goals of introducing more detailed systems of microbial antagonism (using the Type VI secretion system as a model) and of making the software far more accessible to researchers who do not consider themselves primarily to be modellers.

 Combined CFD-biokinetic modelling